bobjacobsen/csc-exercises/CSC/index.md

 source csc-exercises/CSC/setup
 ```

 Finally, tell us who makes up your team, so we can find you later with updates:
 ```
 ./csc_log team "One Student Name" "Other Student Name"
 ```

 ## About the Exercises

 There is no particular time expected for these exercises.
-You should
-do them in order, but it's OK to spend more time on the ones that
-interest you and go quickly through others.
-It's completely
-fine to skip the ones marked "optional".
+You should do them in order, but it's OK to spend more time on the ones that interest you and go quickly through others.
+It's completely fine to skip the ones marked "optional".

 Nobody does every bit of every exercise, and that's OK.

-If you run out of time and want to
-do more on particular topics, you can come back to these topics later
-in the week.
+If you run out of time and want to do more on particular topics, you can come back to these topics later in the week.
 They can be run anywhere.
-But please don't feel compelled to
-work on these after the scheduled sessions; there is a lot more to the School!
+But please don't feel compelled to work on these after the scheduled sessions; there is a lot more to the School!

 If there are any problems or updates to the exercises, we'll post announcements to a [Google doc](https://docs.google.com/document/d/1g3b2e7wf3mWaIZ4U6MkNR5B4fQuO71y6Q341LGs45HQ/edit) and display them on a screen in the exercise room for your reference.

-A short comment on structure: Many of these exercises start by asking you
-to create a directory by unpacking a .tar file.
-We do this so that, if you
+A short comment on structure: Some of these exercises start by asking you to create a directory by unpacking a .tar file.
+We do this so that because putting a Git repository inside another Git repository can get very complicated.
-get too confused about the contents of things, you can just delete the directory
-and create a new one.

 You can't break anything, so please feel free to experiment!

 ## Test Frameworks